HalahRaadSalih/HA_ComputerSetup_WD/readme.md

  Non-Blocking means code doesn't block execution.
 When you're reading from a file, you can still have other code execute.
 More details about how this is more efficient in comparison to other java or php servers [here](http://stackoverflow.com/questions/10570246/what-is-non-blocking-or-asynchronous-i-o-in-node-js).

  - [**NPM?**](https://docs.npmjs.com/getting-started/what-is-npm) It stands for Node Package Manager.
 Javascript developers made Packages (libraries, modules) for you to reuse.
-NPM handles the process of installing and updating these packages if they're any updates.
+NPM handles the process of installing and updating these packages if there are any updates.
 These packages are usually small.
 Example of how to install a Package:
  ```
   $ npm install express
  ```